-MATH 0097 is an introductory algebra course designed for students with some mathematical background who need additional algebraic skills.
+(4-0-4)MATH 0097 is an introductory algebra course designed for students with some mathematical background who need additional algebraic skills.
 Topics include fractions, decimals, signed numbers, linear equations, systems of equations in two variables, exponents, inequalities, polynomials, factoring, and graphing linear equations.
+Topics will be supported by appropriate technology.
 Exit requirement: A grade of "C" or better in the course.

 Placement: A score below 30 on the COMPASS Algebra Test.
-Offered: All semesters.
+Offered: All semesters